Shuta4/keyboard_layout_switcher/README.md

 ## Why?
 Xorg xserver have an [issue](https://gitlab.freedesktop.org/xorg/xserver/-/issues/258).
-In short: if you set hotkey for layout switch to ctrl+shift another hotkeys like ctrl+shift+* will not work.
-It's really annoying when you have used ctrl+shift for a lot of years on windows and now need to change it to something else.
+In short: if you set hotkey for layout switch to `ctrl+shift` another hotkeys like `ctrl+shift+*` will not work.
+It's really annoying when you have used `ctrl+shift` for a lot of years on windows and now need to change it to something else.

 ## Usage

 ### Warning
-You need root access to run this program because python package `keyboard` need it.
+You need root access to run this program because python package [keyboard](https://github.com/boppreh/keyboard) need it.
-If someone knows better package to monitor keyboard events on system running Wayland, please, open an issue to notify me.
+If someone knows better package to monitor keyboard events on **system running Wayland**, please, open an issue to notify me.
-__I tried to use `pynput` but it is not working.__
+_I tried to use [pynput](https://pynput.readthedocs.io/en/latest/keyboard.html#monitoring-the-keyboard) but it is not working._

 ### Installation